Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-This buffer is doing the same thing as we saw with the point, except it's doing it with every point along the length of the line.
+This buffer is doing the same thing as we saw with the point, except it's doing it along the length of the line.
 The result is that our new buffer polygon extends the `dist` we specified perpendicular to the original line.
-The width of the new polygon then is 2x `dist`.
+The width of the new polygon then is twice what we set for `dist`.

 ### Polygons